robertwlodarski/phd21_computational_methods/README.md

 # Requirements
+Don't expect rocket science here.
 - `Matlab`: Apart from the standard tools, you need to download the *Global Optimisation Toolbox* for some of my calibration experiments.
-- `LaTeX`: I use standard VSCode for that.
+- `LaTeX`: I use the standard VSCode for that.
 You may need to follow their instructions.